1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Colonoscopy (if needed)

-If there's rectal bleeding, unexplained changes in bowel habits, or suspicion of rectal cancer, a colonoscopy is performed to examine the entire colon and rectum and collect biopsies if needed.
+Colonoscopy is performed in case of rectal bleeding, unexplainable changes in the bowel habits, as well as a suspicion of a rectal cancer, to examine the entire colon and rectum and to take biopsies when required.

 Imaging Studies